csdm/the-football-wall/README.md

 * Hibernate
 * ReactJS (with a refactor of the front-end part from pure JS to React)
 In the future I think to "dockerize" the web app, in order to allow the users to try and run it in a local container.
 This is a simple project without a real functional purpose, however introducing Docker is an additional feature to add to the set of technologies involved.

  **[Watch the project](https://thefootballwall.herokuapp.com/)**

-**NOTE:** the Heroku free plan provides that after a certain time of inactivity the server goes into a state of freezing.
+[^1]: the Heroku free plan provides that after a certain time of inactivity the server goes into a state of freezing.
 Don't worry if the page will not be reachable immediately: at the first access after the freezing the server will take a few seconds to start.